drshahizan/SECP3843/submission/Madihah04/question5/question5.md

 ## Question 5 (a)

-In order to optimize the performance of the portal when working with a lot of JSON data on the dashboard, we can do a few approach :
+In order to optimize the performance of the portal when working with a lot of JSON data on the dashboard, we can do these 3 approach :

 #### Data Aggregation:
 When we aggregate data, this will help speed up the rendering process on the dashboard, as we won't need to perform complex calculations each time.